NethServer/ns8-core/docs/core/updates.md

 After all downloads are successful, the `core` image is installed, replacing the previous one.

+- Files and empty directories that are no longer used by the new image are removed

+- Image ID and digest are stored in the node environment

 Then the node agent runs executable scripts under `/var/lib/nethserver/node/update-core.d/`.
 Execution order is alphabetical.
 If a script has non-zero exit code, a warning is printed and execution continues with the next script.
+Scripts added to this directory can be called multiple times, so they must be designed consequently.

 If the update fails on some node, the whole process is aborted by the leader node at this point.